alanhuang1129/IAT-167/README.md

 Assignment 4 is split into milestones of development

+****Assignment 4 Final Product (post Milestone 3)**** -REQUIRES INSTALLATION OF MINIM (Sketch -> Import Library... -> Add Library... -> Search Minim -> Minim by Damien Di Fede and Anderson Mills)
+    -Need to resize the window for the installation to display its completion

+  Recommended: Turn down the volume of processing once it is played

 -Features are displayed in the commented code at the top of the main sketch